Saturday 1st January, 2022

 Summary

-When we look at the root cause of fibromyalgia we need to look at two levels:
+Fibromyalgia is understood to be a malfunction of the nervous system that causes pain to be increased plus a host of other symptoms.
+Therefore, when we look at the cause of fibromyalgia we need to look at two levels:

-1. the malfunction of the nervous system which causes the symptoms, and
+1. What is the malfunction of the nervous system that causes the symptoms, and

 The cause of the symptoms